It's great to meet you

 On a Personal Note...

-When I'm not counseling, I'm usually busy being a dad to my daughters, aged two and four years old (I spend a lot of time at Marbles Kid's Museum).
+When I'm not counseling, I'm usually busy being a dad to my daughters, aged three and five years old (I spend a lot of time at Marbles Kid's Museum).
 I'm a serial hobbiest, and previous hobbies include oil painting ala Bob Ross, curling (the sweeping-rocks-on-ice sport), adventure travel, and home automation.
 I grew up in Iowa, spent my 20s in Boston, and now live in Cary with my wife and family.

 Masters of Social Work with a Mental Health Concentration - Smith College